gutenfries/10x-dark-theme/README.md

 I'll probably add an image with the color palette and brief explanations of color choices later.

-## Thank You For Checking out this theme!
+## Thank You For Checking out this theme

 If you like this theme, please consider giving it a star on [GitHub](https://github.com/gutenfries/10x-dark-theme) or giving it a rating on [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=gutenfries.10x-dark-theme).